rupakg/blog/content/posts/how-to-build-a-serverless-alexa-skill.md

 $ sls alexa update
 ```

-And, finally we will build the Alexa skill.
+And, , we will build the Alexa skill.

 ```
 $ sls alexa build